Project-X-Mods/coffeelinux/README.md

 11. Yay for CLI installation of AUR applications.

 12. FirewallD (Better configuration than the standard one)

+13. Mint themes and sounds.

+14. Yaru Themes and sounds from Ubuntu.

 Note: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL LIKELY fail because absolutely no AMD specific packages are installed.